quicwg/multipath/draft-ietf-quic-multipath.md

 (see {{Section 21.1.1.1 of QUIC-TRANSPORT}}) and the congestion control limits for this path are respected.

-Though multipath offers clients with better options for use of different network paths, an endpoint could receive a connection ID associated with a used path ID on different 4-tuples, e.g., due to NAT rebinding.
-Therefore a server MUST handle migration as specified in {{Section 9.3 of QUIC-TRANSPORT}}
-and MUST use a new connection ID for the same path ID for path validation.
+An endpoint could receive a packet with a connection ID associated to an active path ID where the packet's 4-tuple does not match the 4-tuple currently used with that path ID.
+This MUST be treated as path migration, as specified in {{Section 9.3 of QUIC-TRANSPORT}}, with the constraint that all connection IDs used during path migration MUST be associated with the current path ID of the path being migrated.

 ### Address Validation Token